ECSHackWeek/impedance.py/README.md

 Several example notebooks are provided in the examples/ directory.
 Opening these will require Jupyter notebook or Jupyter lab.

-#### User Installation

-The easiest way to install impedance.py is from [PyPI](https://pypi.org/project/impedance/) using pip (see [Getting started with impedance.py](https://impedancepy.readthedocs.io/en/latest/getting-started.html) for instructions).

 #### Examples and Documentation

-Several examples can be found in the `examples/` directory (the [fitting_tutorial.ipynb](https://github.com/ECSHackWeek/impedance.py/blob/master/docs/source/examples/fitting_example.ipynb) is a great place to start) and the documentation can be found at [impedancepy.readthedocs.io](https://impedancepy.readthedocs.io/en/latest/).
+Several examples can be found in the `examples/` directory (the [Fitting impedance spectra notebook](https://impedancepy.readthedocs.io/en/latest/examples/fitting_example.html) is a great place to start) and the documentation can be found at [impedancepy.readthedocs.io](https://impedancepy.readthedocs.io/en/latest/).

 ## Contributors ✨

+This project started at the [2018 Electrochemical Society (ECS) Hack Week in Seattle](https://www.electrochem.org/233/hack-week) and has benefited from a community of users and contributors since.
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->